 What is Office 365?

 Office 365 is an online suite of applications which includes office productivity, email, file storage, collaboration tools, and other specialist applications.
-It also allows staff to download Office applications (including Word, Excel, and PowerPoint) to their personally-owned computers for personal use.
+It also allows staff to download Office applications (including Word, Excel, and PowerPoint) to both their work and their personally-owned computers.

 - Microsoft Office tools – Word, Excel, Outlook, PowerPoint, and Publisher